 There are many profitable markets within football betting you can get involved with – the goals market is one of the best.
 Although it can be one that many sports betters will overlook, it actually presents a great opportunity to profit in the long term, as long as you make the correct selections.
 It is certainly a weapon to have in your football gambling armoury to bring out when the occasion calls for it.

-This guide will give you a full introduction to all the Goals markets in football betting and explain in more detail how you can use them.
+This guide will give you a full introduction to all the main Goals markets in football betting and explain in more detail how you can use them.
+It has been split into two main parts to make it easier to understand:

 What Are Goal-Based Markets?